Event Technology: Then & Now of Virtual Reality

 But just like how virtual reality took movie characters to new worlds, VR is now used to open up a wider world of possible event venues and completely immerse viewers into venue spaces.

-No matter the event, there are always guests who want to attend, but can’t due to conflicts or time and money constraints.
+conflicts or time and money constraints.
 However, thanks to VR, attendees can experience any kind of event in real-time as if they were there in person.

 Take TopShop during London’s Fashion Week.
 Customers were treated to a “virtual” seat at their fashion show by wearing a VR headset connected to the event in real-time as the event was happening – which meant that those who weren’t in London could still be at the event.